UniversalRobots/Universal_Robots_Client_Library/doc/installation.rst

 As a minimal executable, we'll create a client for the dashboard server and ask for the PolyscopeVersion.

-.. note:: This will not work on Polyscope X versions, as the dashboard server is not available there.
+.. note:: This will not work on PolyScope X versions, as the dashboard server is not available there.

 .. code-block:: cpp